RomanLut/inav/docs/GPS_fix_estimation.md

 - plane is flying in the direction where nose is pointing
 - plane is flying with constant speed, specified in settings

-It is posible to roughtly esptimate position using these assumption.
-To increase heading accuracy, plane will use infomration about wind direction and speed estimated before GPS fix lost.
+It is posible to roughtly estimate position using these assumptions.
+To increase heading accuracy, plane will use information about wind direction and speed, estimated before GPS fix was lost.
 To increase speed estimation accuracy, plane will use pitot tube (if available).

 From estimated heading direction and speed, plane is able to **roughtly** estimate it's position.